 Choosing Capacitor Values

-There are a lot of opinions on the web around these capacitors.
-Some suggest 0.1 µF capacitors, others suggest 100 µF capacitors.
-And some suggest using both a 0.1 µF and a 100 µF in parallel.
+There are a lot of opinions on the web about these capacitors.
+Some suggest 0.1 µF capacitors, and others suggest 100 µF capacitors.
+And some suggest using both a 0.1 µF and a 100 µF capacitor in parallel.

 Converting From 220V

 The datasheet also says that it needs between 7V and 25V to work correctly.
 So, I only need to add a few components that convert 220V (or 110V) AC to a DC voltage that stays between 7V and 25V.

 This is relatively easy.
 I’ll just add a transformer that transforms the voltage down to for example around 12V.
 Then I’ll feed this AC voltage into a bridge rectifier to rectify it.

 And I’ll use a large capacitor on the output to keep the voltage above the necessary 7V at all times.
 This capacitor value isn’t critical.
 I’ve seen many power supply circuit designs that use 470 or 1000 µF, so I’ll try 470 µF for now.